 - 1. Real & Complex Analysis (331 and 333)

 - 2. Algebra (251 and 252)

 Students with a concentration in Applied Mathematics will take exams in:

 - 2. Differential Equations (330 and 339)

-In addition, all students will take a 2-hour oral qualifying exam in a topic chosen in consultation with their research studies committee whose members will be present for the examination.
+In addition, all students will take a comprehensive exam consisting of a written and oreal presentation on a topic chosen in consultation with their research studies committee, whose members will be present for the oral examination.
 Topics currently offered include